sagecodes/customer-churn/README.md

 # Predict Customer Churn

 ## Project Description
 This project is part of the Udacity Machine Learning DevOps Engineer Nanodegree.
-The goal of this project is to write clean code to predict customer churn of a telecom company.
-The data set was originally provided by IBM.
-It contains information about customers who left the company within the last month.
+The goal of this project is to write clean code to predict customer churn of a credit card company (bank).
+The dataset was originally provided by analyttica.
+It contains information about customers who left the bank.
 The data set includes information about:

-* Customers who left within the last month – the column is called Churn

-* Services that each customer has signed up for – phone, multiple lines, internet, online security, online backup, device protection, tech support, and streaming TV and movies

-* Customer account information – how long they’ve been a customer, contract, payment method, paperless billing, monthly charges, and total charges
+10,000 customers mentioning their age, salary, marital_status, credit card limit, credit card category, etc.

-Find more information about the original data set on Kaggle: [Telco Customer Churn](https://www.kaggle.com/datasets/blastchar/telco-customer-churn)
+Find more information about the original data set on Kaggle: [Credit card customer churn](https://www.kaggle.com/datasets/sakshigoyal7/credit-card-customers/code)

 ## Files and data description